MicrosoftDocs/winrt-api/windows.ui.xaml/dragstartingeventargs_allowedoperations.md

 # Windows.UI.Xaml.DragStartingEventArgs.AllowedOperations

 ## -description

-Gets or sets the allowed data package operations (none, move, copy, and/or link) for the drag and drop operation.
+Gets or sets a value that specifies which operations (none, move, copy, and/or link) are allowed by the source of the drag event.

 ## -property-value

-The allowed data operations.
+A value or bitwise combination of values that specifies which operations are allowed by the source of the drag event.

 ## -remarks

+This value is set in the [UIElement.DragStarting](uielement_dragstarting.md) event handler.
+It can then be read from the [DragEventArgs.AllowedOperations](drageventargs_allowedoperations.md) property in the [DragEnter](uielement_dragenter.md) and [DragOver](uielement_dragover.md) events of the `UIElement` that is a potential drop target of the drag and drop operation.
+It notifies the target which data package operations (none, move, copy, and/or link) are allowed by the source.

-For more info about the allowed data operations, see [DataPackageOperation](../windows.applicationmodel.datatransfer/datapackageoperation.md).
+For more info about the allowed data operations, see the [DataPackageOperation](../windows.applicationmodel.datatransfer/datapackageoperation.md) enumeration.

 ## -examples